The programme setup

 - Ethics and sustainability in a global perspective

-Upon completion of the programme students will have a broad overview of living organisms and the relationship between them, have specific identification skills in one of more organism groups allowing for inventory of species and natural habitats, be familiar with nomenclatural rules, be able to describe evolutionary mechanisms leading to speciation and account for the species concepts, in practice be able to produce and assess molecular systematic information, understand the role of biodiversity in a global perspective and the ethical and economical aspects of conservation, and have practice in conveying scientific information to academic groups as well as to the public.
+Having followed the programme you will have a broad overview of living organisms and the relationship between them, have specific identification skills in one of more organism groups allowing for inventory of species and natural habitats, be familiar with nomenclatural rules, be able to describe evolutionary mechanisms leading to speciation and account for the species concepts, in practice be able to produce and assess molecular systematic information, understand the role of biodiversity in a global perspective and the ethical and economical aspects of conservation, and hav practice in conveying scientific information to academic groups as well as to the public.

 The length of the thesis is optional and amounts to 30, 45 or 60 ECTS.
 Thesis work may extend over several semesters, and be interspersed with courses giving practical or theoretical training.